Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

-As shown in Fig.~\ref{espe}, the $\nu 1s_{1/2}$ and $\nu 0d_{5/2}$ orbitals are weakly bound, while the $\pi 1s_{1/2}$ and $\pi 0d_{5/2}$ orbitals are unbound resonances (Note that the real-energy SM calculation cannot provide the description of the resonance nature).
-We see that the continuum effect on the $1s_{1/2}$ orbital is more pronounced with a significant energy shift between the GSM and SM ESPE's, as shown in Fig.~\ref{espe}.
+In Refs.~\cite{PhysRevLett.88.042502,PhysRevC.91.024325}, the mirror symmetry breaking and TES in the lowest $0^+$ and $2^+$ states of the mirror partners $^{16}$Ne and $^{16}$C were studied using a three-body model with phenomenological interactions.
+Here, we analyze the mirror symmetry breaking using the wave functions obtained in our {\it ab initio} calculations.
+The low-lying states are governed by the $s_{1/2}$ and $d_{5/2}$ partial waves, as shown in Fig.~\ref{occupation} for the $0^+_1$ and $2^+_1$ states in $^{16}$Ne and $^{16}$C. The neutron $1s_{1/2}$ and $0d_{5/2}$ orbitals are weakly bound, while the proton $1s_{1/2}$ and $0d_{5/2}$ orbitals are unbound resonances (Note that the real-energy standard SM calculation cannot provide the description of the resonance nature).
+We see that the continuum effect on the $1s_{1/2}$ orbital is more pronounced with a significant energy shift between the GSM and SM ESPE's, as shown in Fig.~\ref{occupation}.
 This is because no centrifugal barrier exists in the $s$-wave, which leads to a stronger coupling to the continuum.
-We also see that, in the $0^+$ g.s., the occupation probability on the $s_{1/2}$ partial wave in $^{16}$Ne is significantly larger than that in the mirror partner $^{16}$C, while this mirror symmetry breaking does not appear to be obvious in the $2^+$ IAS (shown in the lower panel).
+We also see that, in the $0^+$ g.s., the occupation probability on the $s_{1/2}$ partial wave in $^{16}$Ne is significantly larger than that in the mirror partner $^{16}$C, while this mirror asymmetry does not appear to be obvious in the $2^+$ IAS (shown in the lower panel).
 This is in consistence with the statement given in Refs~\cite{PhysRevLett.88.042502,PhysRevC.91.024325}.
-The unbound $^{16}$Ne $0^+$ g.s. contains more $s_{1/2}$ component, and thus has a stronger continuum coupling effect, which leads to a more energy drop than other states.
+The unbound $^{16}$Ne $0^+$ g.s. contains more $s_{1/2}$ component, and thus has a stronger continuum coupling effect, which leads to a more energy drop than in other states.
 Consequently, this raises the $2^+$ excitation energy of the GSM calculation, which may provide an explanation for the recent experimental observation that the 2$^+$ state in $^{18}$Mg is higher than that in $^{18}$C~\cite{PhysRevLett.127.262502}.